310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Chiaki pastsad %}
 …………

-<th>(… I couldn’t really do anything for Kiryu-kun in the end.
+<th>(…I couldn’t really do anything for Kiryu-kun in the end.
 He completely refused my offer to go with him after helping him reach the train station.)</th>

 <th>(I considered doing it anyway, but then he glared at me… And it froze me from trying.
 All I could do was just rush back home with my head low.)</th>